Aliases for AP3B2 Gene

 GeneCards Summary for AP3B2 Gene

 AP3B2 (Adaptor Related Protein Complex 3 Beta 2 Subunit) is a Protein Coding gene.
-Among its related pathways are Lysosome and ATM Pathway.
-GO annotations related to this gene include binding and transporter activity.
+Diseases associated with AP3B2 include Epileptic Encephalopathy, Early Infantile, 48 and Undetermined Early-Onset Epileptic Encephalopathy.
+Among its related pathways are ATM Pathway and Lysosome.
+Gene Ontology (GO) annotations related to this gene include binding and transporter activity.
 An important paralog of this gene is AP3B1.

 UniProtKB/Swiss-Prot for AP3B2 Gene